streamr-dev/core-frontend/app/README.md

 **Notes**

-* Routes for the Editor and Userpage are temporarily added as part of the Marketplace app (these routes are disabled for production builds)
+* Routes for the Editor and Userpage are temporarily added as part of the Marketplace app (however, these routes are disabled for production builds for now to keep the releasable bundle size smaller)

 ## Folder structure

-Although the frontend consist of a single app, the code structured into different folders based the different
+Although the frontend consists of a single app, the code is structured into different folders based on the different functionalities of the app.
+The code is under the `src` folder:

-* `auth`, Components for login
+* `auth` contains components for login
-* `docs`, User documenation
+* `docs` has a prototype implementation for the new user documenation (the current documentation is at https://www.streamr.com/help/api)
-* `editor`, visual programming environment for canvases
+* `editor` is the visual programming environment for canvases
-* `marketplace`, data marketplace
+* `marketplace` contains data marketplace
-* `shared`, shared code and utilities
+* `shared` has shared code and utilities
-* `userpages`, User's profile pages
+* `userpages` are the user's profile pages

 ## Getting Started